edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 **How to Fix Primitive Obsession**

-The solution is to replace the primitive types with custom classes that encapsulate the behavior, validation, and logic of the underlying concept.
+The solution is to replace the primitive types with custom classes that encapsulate the behaviour, validation, and logic of the underlying concept.
 This followsEncapsulation and the Single Responsibility Principle (SRP) by creating a focused class to manage a specific type of data.